-In general, the longer your site has been around, and the more pages you have in Google’s index, the more likely it is that you’ll benefit greatly from a content audit.
+In general, the longer your site has been around, the more pages you have in Google’s index.
+As a result, the more likely it is that you’ll benefit greatly from a content audit.

-For eCommerce sites in general, any time your have more than twice as many indexed URLs than you have Skus (not counting blog pages) it should be a red flag.
+For ecommerce sites in general, any time you have more than twice as many indexed URLs than you have SKUs (not counting blog pages) it should be a red flag.

 When should you do an Analytics Audit?

-Whenever there is any doubt about whether you are correctly tracking everything that needs to be tracked, and that you can trust the numbers.
-Without confidence in your analytics package you can’t have confidence in your strategy.
+Whenever there is any doubt about whether you are correctly tracking everything that needs to be tracked, you can trust the numbers.
+Without confidence in your analytics package, you can’t have confidence in your strategy.

 When should you do a CRO Audit?